What is regenerative medicine?

-There is some discomfort in obtaining the bone marrow aspirate, which is minimized by using a local anesthetic and pain medication prior to the procedure.
+There is some discomfort in obtaining the bone marrow aspirate, which is minimized by using light sedation, a local anesthetic and pain medication prior to the procedure.
 A varying degree of discomfort is also associated with the initial injection of the local anesthetic at the injured area; however there should be minimal pain during the administration of the PRP or BMC.

 How long before I can resume activity?

 This is an outpatient procedure that results in little down time for the patient.
 You will be able to walk out of the office and should be able to resume low-impact activities within a couple days.
 We do suggest patients rest after the procedure to allow the healing process to begin.
 But most can return to their normal activities within about three days.
 A customized plan would be developed for you based on your activity level.
 Watch more here.

 How many treatments will it take to heal my injury?